What Must a Gal Have in Her Get-Home-Bag? (10 Considerations!)

 This article is about the necessity of having a Get Home Bag ready to go and in your vehicle, (It’skind of like a bug out bag in reverse).
 Find out how to put one together and what kinds of things you need in it!
 This is a perfect gift for a loving man to give his woman!

 So, I finally got myself in gear to get my emergency things going on in my truck, including my Get Home Bag!
-Here is my list of things I figure I could possibly need in order to get myself home from the small town in which I work (about 1,000 people and about 25 miles away) OR from the very large city (over 2 million people and a little over an hour a way, depending on where in town I go) I live near and must visit about once a week for groceries & supplies.
-I wanted this bag to be something that is easy to carry too, in case I need to hoof it.
+Here is my list of things I figure I could possibly need in order to get myself home from the large city I commute to (over 2 million people and a little over an hour a way, depending on where in town I go).

-Here is how I built my Get Home Bag and the emergency supplies I have in it.
+Here is how I chose and built my Get Home Bag and the emergency supplies I have in it.

 Here is What I Packed in My Get Home Bag: